Erkhanal/Lending-Club-Case-Study/README.md

 - Jupyter Notebook for interactive analysis

 ## Acknowledgements:
-- We acknowledge and appreciate the valuable course materials from upGrad and IIIT-B which enhanced our understanding of data analysis and EDA
+- I acknowledge and appreciate the valuable course materials from upGrad and IIIT-B which enhanced my understanding of data analysis and EDA
 ## References:
 - Python documentations
 - Exploratory Data Analysis